amalmurali47/onaws/README.md

 A domain or subdomain can be passed as input:

 ```
-awsipcheck example.com
+onaws example.com
 ```

 You may also supply an S3 bucket hostname as input:

 ```
-awsipcheck dropbox.s3.amazonaws.com
+onaws dropbox.s3.amazonaws.com
 ```

 # Output

-If the IP/hostname falls in the AWS IP range, `awsipcheck` will return the service, region and other details in the output:
+If the IP/hostname falls in the AWS IP range, `onaws` will return the service, region and other details in the output:

 ```
 {